-- In the early planning stages of the Justice League animated series, a female version of Cyborg was supposed to be part of the main cast.
+- In the early planning stages of the Justice League animated series, a female version of Cyborg was supposed to have been part of the main cast.
 Test footage of her even exists.
-The character design later appeared in the comics as Cyborg's Evil Counterpart and neice of his Love Interest.
+The character design later appeared in the comics as Cyborg's Evil Counterpart and niece of his Love Interest.

 - When The Simpsons puts their cast members in another story to parody the original, occasionally Lisa will be given a role that was originally male.
 For instance Lisa was given equivalent roles for Sherlock Holmes, Johnny "Connie" Appleseed, and Amadeus (as Sally Eri).